edissyum/opencapture/README.md

     <policy domain="coder" rights="none" pattern="PDF" />

-If you plan to upload invoices from the interface, using the upload form, you had to modify NGINX settings to increase the max size of upload.OCForInvoices.
-Go to file <code>/etc/nginx/nginx.conf</code> and add <code>client_max_body_size 100M;</code> into the <code>http</code> bloc

 (Modify the user and group if needed)

     $ sudo mkdir /opt/OpenCaptureForInvoices/ && sudo chmod -R 775 /opt/OpenCaptureForInvoices/ && sudo chown -R edissyum:edissyum /opt/OpenCaptureForInvoices/